-(A) The provider of a cardiac catheterization service shall provide adequate, properly designed space to perform cardiac catheterization procedures safely and effectively.
+(A) Each provider of an adult cardiac catheterization service, or "service" shall provide adequate, properly designed space to perform cardiac catheterization procedures safely and effectively.
 The amount of space may vary with the types of procedures performed and the nature of the facility (e.g., interventional versus diagnostic, teaching versus non-teaching).

 (1) Procedure rooms that meet or exceed minimum space requirements established by the equipment manufacturer and are at least four hundred square feet or, if constructed or renovated or cardiac catheterization services initiated after March 20, 1997, at least five hundred square feet.
 Each procedure room shall have a designated control room;

 (2) Control rooms of at least ninety-six square feet for each procedure room served.
 Control rooms that are constructed or renovated or cardiac catheterization services initiated after March 20, 1997 shall have at least one hundred and fifty square feet for each procedure room served; and